Rethinking Output Alignment For 1-bit Post-Training Quantization of Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we investigated the role of calibration data in 1-bit post-training quantization of large language models.
-Our analysis revealed important insights: layer-wise output matching does not necessarily reduce block-level error; activation mismatches can accumulate across layers; and naive output alignment may degrade attention masking, all of which can negatively impact the effectiveness of output matching for 1-bit post-training quantization.
-These findings provide a deeper understanding of the limitations of existing PTQ objectives and constitute a contribution on their own.
+Our analysis revealed important insights: activation mismatches can accumulate across layers; and naive output alignment may degrade attention masking, all of which can negatively impact the effectiveness of output-driven optimization for 1-bit post-training quantization.
 Building on these insights, we introduced a quantization strategy that selectively applies output alignment at the block level, incorporates attention-aware masking, and reformulates the quantization objective to account for accumulated error.
-Extensive experiments demonstrate that our method consistently outperforms prior 1-bit PTQ approaches for LLMs.
+Extensive experiments demonstrate that our method consistently outperforms prior 1-bit PTQ approaches for LLMs on majority of settings.